MareoRaft/card-game/README.md

   * [sty](https://github.com/feluxe/sty) (used to color text and ascii images in the terminal)
   * [colorama](https://pypi.org/project/colorama/#files) (used to extend color support to Windows)

+Once you have python 3 installed, you should be able to install sty and colorama into your python 3 library with, for example,

+	card-game-matthew-lancellotti
+    python3 $(which pip) install -r requirements.txt

 ## Usage